 1. COMPLIANCE WITH LOCAL, STATE, AND FEDERAL LAW

-Whether on or off campus, all members of the College Community are required to comply with applicable public health law requirements, including New York State and Tompkins County guidelines.
-Mandatory health and safety guidance from government authorities will be incorporated into College policies as appropriate and will continue to evolve throughout the public health crisis.
+Whether on or off campus, all members of the College Community are required to comply with applicable public health law requirements, including New York State and Tompkins County guidelines, which may continue to evolve through any public health emergency.

 2. COMPLIANCE WITH COLLEGE HEALTH, SAFETY, AND PREVENTION PROTOCOLS

-We expect all members of the College Community to act in a manner that demonstrates respect and consideration for the health and safety of all community members throughout the public health crisis.
-All Community Members are REQUIRED to read and comply with the applicable COVID-19 public health instructions and guidelines from the College, including those published on the College’s Health, Safety, and Prevention website as updated.
-Note that additional requirements may apply to you based on your role, interactions, or responsibilities within the College as conveyed to you by appropriate College officials or official communications.
-Requirements and protocols related to the COVID-19 vaccine are available on the College’s Vaccine information page.
+All members of the Ithaca College community are expected to act in a manner that demonstrates respect and consideration for the health and safety of all community members.
+Public Health columns and other notifications will be utilized to inform community members about critical information.
+All community members are REQUIRED to read and comply with applicable public health instructions and guidelines from the College, including those published on the College’s Public Health website as updated.
+Note that additional requirements may apply based on your role, interactions, or responsibilities within the College.

 4. ACADEMIC PROGRAM DELIVERY